andopen/DotNet_Testat/README.md

 # DotNet_Testat
-Ignore nothing important.
+Ignore.
+This is nothing important.
 Just a school project